The author reviews ISO 14971 Deviation #5, which is specific to selecting risk control options and protective measures for CE Marking medical devices.

 Clause 6.2 of the 14971 Standard suggests that you only need to use “one or more” of the risk control options, and Clause 6.4 indicates that further risk control measures are not required if the risk is acceptable.
 There is an apparent contradiction between the intent of the Standard and the Directives.

 If risk acceptability has no impact upon whether you will implement risk controls, there is no need for performing a preliminary risk evaluation.
 Therefore, I have three recommendations for changes to your current risk management process:

 - Ignore Clause 5 of the 2007/2009 version of ISO 14971

 - Eliminate the second step of risk assessment from your flow chart for risk management (see Figure 1 from the 14971 Standard)

 - Define risk management policies upon clinical benefits, rather than absolute risks

 Instead of performing a preliminary risk evaluation (Clause 6.5), risk/benefit analysis should be moved to Clause 7, where the evaluation of overall residual risk acceptability is required.
 By making this change, risk controls will be implemented, regardless of risk acceptability, and acceptability of risks will be dependent upon the risk/benefit analysis alone.

 Impact of this Deviation

-The requirement to implement additional risk controls will increase the cost of devices that may have been relatively safe without the risks controls.
-For example, if a device is not intended to be implanted, but it is a potential foreseeable misuse, then your company may have used the instructions for use to communicate the residual risk associated with misuse of the device.
-However, now your company will have to implement design controls (e.g., –selection of materials suitable for implantation) to eliminate the risks associated with misuse, and protective measures (e.g., – radio-opaque thread) to help retrieve product that was implanted in an “off-label” usage.
+The requirement to implement additional risk controls will increase the cost of devices that may have been relatively safe without the risk controls.
+For example, if a device is not intended to be implanted, but it is a potential foreseeable misuse.
+Your company may have used the instructions for use to communicate the residual risk associated with misuse of the device.
+However, now your company will have to implement design controls (e.g., –a selection of materials suitable for implantation) to eliminate the risks associated with misuse and protective measures (e.g., – radio-opaque thread) to help retrieve product that was implanted in an “off-label” usage.